 The Project Site is characterized by dense, urban development.
 The Project Site is not located on land that is zoned as forest land, either by the County of Los Angeles or by the City of Inglewood.
 As discussed above, since the Project Site is not irrigated and is surrounded by urban land, it is classified as Urban Land by the Natural Resources Conservation Service.
 Therefore, implementation of the Proposed Project would not result in the loss of forest land or the conversion of forest land to non-forest use.
-There would be no project-level or cumulative impacts.
+There would be no impact.